 Mario Buatta, I’ll marry you!
 And you only have to ask once!

 You’ll have to watch the first of the two videos at the end of this post for that statement to make sense.
-For years I have had a big, big crush on Mario Buatta.
-Unfortunately, it’s a case of unrequited love…he has no idea. ~~~SIGH~~~ Not only is Mario Buatta amazingly talented and one of my all time favorite designers, he’s very much the dapper dresser and has a terrific sense of humor.
-My kind of man!
+For years I have had a big crush on Mario Buatta.
+Unfortunately, it’s a case of unrequited love. lol Not only is Mario Buatta amazingly talented and one of my all time favorite designers, he’s very much the dapper dresser and has a terrific sense of humor…my kind of man.

 I read a great article recently in The Wall Street Journal by Ralph Gardner, JR called Beyond the Chintz.
 Mr. Gardner met Mr. Buatta when they were seated next to each other at a charity event.

 He mentions when he first met Mr. Buatta, he was a bit intimidated since he is such a well known designer, having decorated the homes of Mariah Carey, Billy Joel, Barbara Walters, Blair House…the list goes on.
 It’s funny how we sometimes prejudge folks before we ever meet them, based on their work or notoriety.
 In the interview Mr. Gardner said:

 “I suppose I was expecting a figure of high stuffiness, a snob of such refined taste and exquisite social antennae that he’d cut me off at the knees as soon as he realized I didn’t have the pedigree, or certainly the budget, to make conversation interesting.

 Mr. Buatta quickly disabused me of that notion, and anybody else at the table who might not have known him previously—though I expect everybody else did, the decorator seeming to know people everywhere he goes, from all strata of society and introducing himself when he doesn’t—by producing from his pocket a pair of chattering teeth.